top of page

 This can include impounding vehicles that have been illegally parked, confiscating animals that have been neglected or abused, or seizing goods that are being smuggled or transported without proper authorization.
 Impoundment often involves the temporary or permanent removal of the item in question, and may be carried out for various reasons, such as public safety, environmental protection, or law enforcement.
 Impoundment may also involve the payment of fees or fines in order to retrieve the item, and failure to do so may result in further legal action.
 Overall, the term "impound" suggests a sense of authority, control, and enforcement, and is often used to describe the legal or governmental seizure of property or assets.

-Example sentences of impound
+Example sentences containing impound

 1. The police had to impound the vehicle due to expired registration.